 With instasmile veneers there is a risk of them not fitting properly if your impressions aren't quite perfect.
 For occasional wear, the risk of harming your teeth is minimal.

 The greater risk occurs if you choose the Platinum product for everyday use.
 Since you can eat with the veneers in, there is a chance of food particles getting trapped inside, which creates a breeding ground for decay-causing bacteria.
 Ideally you should brush your teeth and veneers after eating, and maintain impeccable oral hygiene.

-We don’t recommend using clip-on veneers to cover up teeth which are unsightly because of decay.
-Perhaps you are afraid of the dentist or think you can’t afford it, but covering up the problem will only make it worse.
-A single course of NHS dental treatment, whatever work you need, costs a maximum of £269.30 – cheaper than most of instasmile’s options.
+We don't recommend using clip-on veneers to cover up teeth that are unsightly because of decay.
+Perhaps you are afraid of the dentist or think you can't afford it, but covering up the problem will only make it worse.
+A single course of NHS dental treatment, whatever work you need, costs a maximum of £282.80 – cheaper than most of instasmile's options.